Surbhi18mittal/CRUD-Operations-SignUp-Form/README.md

 This is a SignUp Form having proper Form-Validation using ReactJs.
-It supports Crud Operations ,therefore you can create a user and view the same , update the name,email or the password,delete a user if required.
+It supports Crud Operations ,therefore you can create a user and view the same , update the name,email or password,delete a user if required.